 Japanese people like the combination “Corn & Mayo” so it is often used as a topping for the pizza menu.
 (My American husband says it sounds really weird to him. )

 Rice and mayo have been the already common (not weird anymore) combination including stuffing for Onigiri rice balls and rice bowl dishes.

 Tuna Mayo” (ツナマヨ) is always selected in the top 3 favorite Onigiri filling ranking in Japan.

 There are other fillings used in mayonnaise such as “Ebi Mayo”(エビマヨ), “Karaage Mayo”(唐揚げマヨ), “Yakiniku Mayo”焼き肉マヨネーズ).

 - “Ebi Mayo” is the boiled shrimp or tempura shrimp and mayonnaise filling.

 - “Karaage Mayo” is Japanese-style fried chicken and mayonnaise filling.

 - “Yakiniku Mayo” is Japanese (Korean) BBQ sliced beef and mayonnaise filling.

-“Corn Mayo”-sweet corn and mayonnaise is the staple sushi at conveyor belt sushi restaurant.
+“Corn Mayo” or ” Tuna Mayo” is the staple sushi at conveyor belt sushi restaurants.